fdietz/simple_metrics/README.markdown

 * 10 min
 * 1 day

-The 10s and 1m collections are capped collections and have a fixed size.
-The other will store the data as long as we have sufficient disc space.
+The 10sec and 1min collections are capped collections and have a fixed size.
+The others will store the data as long as there is sufficient disc space.

 How can we map these times to graphs?